-- Hire a biometric screening provider that can engage employees after the results are in.
-Renowned providers do this by sending emails, calls, or text to employees who are at risk of health problems.
+- Hire a biometric screening provihealth coachder that can engage employees after the results are in.
+Renowned providers do this by sending emails, calls, or texts to employees at risk of health problems.

-- Help your employees to adopt healthy behaviors by introducing wellness initiatives such as weight loss challenges, cycle to work scheme, etc.
+- Help your employees to adopt healthy behaviors by introducing wellness initiatives such as weight loss challenges, cycle to work schemes, etc.

 - Invite a health coach or nutritionist to your workplace to educate and advise individuals with high risks of health problems.

-If your objective is to improve the health of your employees, then you should start by conducting a biometric test.
+If your objective is to improve your employees' health, you should start by conducting a biometric test.

-A biometric test will provide awareness and help your employees and you to take the right steps towards improving health.
+A biometric test will help your employees, and you take the proper steps towards improving health.
 They are a great way to identify potential health risks such as cardiovascular disease, diabetes, and cancer.
 They are also quick, efficient, and convenient.

-After all, if your employees are healthy only then will they be able to function properly.
+After all, if your employees are healthy, only then will they be able to function correctly.
 Without healthy employees, workplace productivity, team morale, and company image will all suffer.